 Authorities have not released the truck driver’s name

 If you have been hurt in an accident in which a truck driver has acted with negligence or carelessness, you may have a right to personal injury compensation.
 Attorneys at Fellerman & Ciarimboli have had extensive work with personal injury cases resulting from trucking accidents.
-If a situation like this has negatively affected you or your loved ones, do not hesitate to contact us at (888) 714-4878.
+If a situation like this has negatively affected you or your loved ones, do not hesitate to contact our truck accident lawyers us at (888) 714-4878.

 With more than 40 years of combined experience, the personal injury attorneys at Fellerman & Ciarimboli strive to provide the best service to clients in Philadelphia, Northeast Pennsylvania, and throughout the Keystone State.